-2) At any step in the QTP test, select the menu option “Insert->Checkpoint” and choose “Standard checkpoint”.
-Again follow the steps as above.
+#2) At any step in the QTP test, select the menu option “Insert->Checkpoint” and choose “Standard checkpoint”.
+Again follow the steps above.

-How the checkpoint properties can be accessed and modified
+How Checkpoint properties can be accessed and modified?

 After creation, the user can modify a checkpoint as required.
 This can be done through the “Checkpoint properties” dialog box.
 This dialog can be accessed in the following ways:

-1) While creating a checkpoint this box opens up for initial definition of the properties
+#1) While creating a checkpoint this box opens up for the initial definition of the properties

 From this box, all the properties of a checkpoint can be modified as required.

 Since the standard checkpoint is the first in our list I have provided the detailed steps of adding it in different scenarios and modifying it in different ways in detail.
 Moving forward I am going to list the properties and features that are unique for each checkpoint.

 It should be noted that the steps to add, use and manipulate the checkpoints are all the same for most of the checkpoints.
 From now on, unless specifically mentioned, the above approach can be used generically to the other ones too.

 A slight variation of a standard checkpoint is while it is used on web images.

 In case the object on which the checkpoint inserted happens to be a web image, the following dialog box opens up.